75B connected devices by 2025

-To accommodate our growing need for bandwidth, wireless networks are evolving to LTE, which offers higher bandwidth, speed and reliability.
+To accommodate our growing need for bandwidth, wireless networks evolve to LTE, which offers higher bandwidth, speed, and reliability.

-However, the vast majority of new IoT connections don’t require maximum speed and throughput.
+However, the vast majority of new IoT connections don’t require 4G's maximum speed and throughput.

 For typical IoT solutions like alarm systems, asset trackers, smart meters, smart city controllers, wearables, and industrial sensors, an optimized category of Low Power Wide Area Network (LPWAN) LTE is preferred.

-In other words, LTE-M connects simple devices that transmit low volumes of data over long periods and with low power consumption (extended battery life), low latency (more use cases), and better penetration of radio waves (enhanced indoor coverage).
+In other words, LTE-M connects simple devices that transmit low volumes of data over long periods and with the benefits of low power consumption (extended battery life), low latency (more use cases), and better penetration of radio waves (enhanced indoor coverage).

 Innovative LTE-M modules

-Thales and Sequans are first to innovate Cat.
+Thales and Sequans are the first to innovate Cat.
 M1 for the IoT market enabling reduced power consumption and cost through optimized wireless speeds at 375kbps while simultaneously boosting reliability and range for indoor installations.